confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 1. Clone Confluent's Commercial SE workshop repository to your machine to access useful files.
     > **Note:** This repository contains **all** of the workshops and workshop series Confluent's Commercial SE team has created.
 Be sure to navigate to the correct sub-folder to use the right content.
     ```bash
-    # Clone the Commercial SE workshop repository
+    # clone the Commercial SE workshop repository
     git clone https://github.com/confluentinc/commercial-workshops.git
     ```
     Navigate to the correct sub-folder to access this labs content.
 This should act as your working directory for the remainder of the lab.
     ```bash
-    # Navigate to the correct sub-folder
+    # navigate to the correct sub-folder
     cd commercial-workshops/series-microservices/workshop-connectors/
     ```